 NETGEAR recommends that you enable password recovery if you change the password for the router's user name of admin.
-Then if you forget the password, you can recover it.
+Then if you forget the password, you will have an easy way to recover it.
 This recovery process is supported in Internet Explorer, Firefox, and Chrome browsers, but not in the Safari browser.

 - > To set up password recovery: - 1.
 Select the Enable Password Recovery check box. - 2.
-Select two security questions and provide answers to them. - 3.
-Click Apply to save your changes.
+Select two security questions and provide answers to them.